Why just 4 hours — it’s more convenient to meet for one long day, all day, right?

 How does a “part-time school” work?

-Seaside Cottage School provides a Tutoring Service between 4 and 12 hours per week for 18 to 30 weeks during the school year.
+Seaside Cottage School provides a Tutoring Service between 4 and 12 hours per week for 24 weeks during the school year.
 South Carolina law requires a parent to provide instruction for 180 days per school year* which works out to approximately 36 full weeks per year.
 Please consult the South Carolina Home Schooling Association’s guidelines to comply with state law.
 (Home School Legal Defense Association has excellent summaries of each state’s law on their website for free.
 Please access this information.)
 Essentially, you will join an Association (there are many) to provide attendance tracking and accountability.
 Parents are responsible for assuring all of the state requirements are met.
 Seaside provides a tutorial service to supplement the parents’ instruction for a portion of the required hours.
 Our grades are recommendations; parents decide final grades.

 What is your supply list?